david19990531/EECS4415_Project_1/README.md

 ## Objective

-This assignment involves performing basic analytics on a large-scale dataset using Python.
+This project involves performing basic analytics on a large-scale dataset using Python.
 The dataset is a subset of Yelp's businesses, reviews, and user data.
 It was originally put together for the Yelp Dataset Challenge, which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 The dataset consists of five JSON files, which contain information about businesses across 8 metropolitan areas in the USA and Canada.
 The dataset can be found and downloaded [here](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3) (registration to Kaggle is required).

-In this assignment, you will write four Python scripts/programs.
+In this project, you will write four Python scripts/programs.
 The first program (*dstats.py*) performs descriptive analytics of the dataset.
 The second (*dist.py*) computes useful frequency distributions.
 The third (*network.py*) constructs a social network of Yelp friends.
 The fourth (*graph.py*) performs basic network analytics.

 ## Implementation
 * Clone this repository and implement your solution in each corresponding file.